FormidableLabs/rowdy/README.md

 _Note_: If using SauceLabs + WebdriverIO, we lazy `require` the Sauce Labs module to upload results of "done" to your SL account.

-`TODO: Maybe add saucelabs as real dep and route everything through that?`

 ## Configuration